+15 II.
 Financial Overview

-Q. What is the purpose of your testimony?
+16 Q. What is the purpose of your testimony?

-I will address the Company's determination of its capital structure including debt financing plans and the recent acquisition of the Company's Parent by the City of Nashua (the "City") on January 25, 2012 (the "merger transaction"), in accordance with DW 11-026, and the impact of that transaction upon the Company, which, when all taken together, result in an overall rate of return of 5.94%.
-I will also address the critical importance to the Company of receiving adequate rate relief, in order to maintain its financial integrity and to ensure it an opportunity to continue to raise debt at reasonable costs and on acceptable terms, while continuing to properly support necessary operating costs, as addressed by Mr. Ware in his
+I will address the Company's determination of its capital structure including debt financing plans and the recent acquisition of the Company's Parent by the City of Nashua (the "City") on January 25, 2012 (the "merger transaction"), in accordance with DW 11-026, and the impact of that transaction upon the Company, which when all taken together, result in an overall rate of return of 5.94%.
+I will also address the critical importance to the Company of receiving adequate rate relief, in order to maintain its financial integrity and to ensure it an opportunity to continue to raise debt at reasonable costs and on acceptable terms, while

-- testimony, and support necessary capital expenditures, as addressed by Mr. Boisvert in his testimony. - 3 Q. Please comment on the Company's need to file a rate request at this time. - A. The Company's current request for rate relief complies with the terms of the Settlement translating to a 9.97% increase over the existing revenue level. - 8 Q. Please explain the Company's proposed capital structure.
+- continuing to properly support necessary operating costs, as addressed by Mr. Ware in his testimony, and support necessary capital expenditures, as addressed by Mr. Boisvert in his testimony. - 4 Q. Please comment on the Company's need to file a rate request at this time. - The Company's current request for rate relief complies with the terms of the Settlement Agreement approved by the Public Utilities Commission in Docket No. DW 11-026 (the "Settlement Agreement").
+The revenue deficiency indicated on Schedule A is \$34,016, translating to a 0.12% increase over the existing revenue level.
+In normal circumstances, this would not be a basis for filing a request for rate relief, on its own. - 10 Q. Please explain the Company's proposed capital structure.